boldflight/BibleConverter/test_EPUB/output/1kings.md

 [25] Muster an army like the one you lost, with the same number of horses and chariots.
 Then we will fight them in the plains; we will certainly overpower them.”
 He approved their plan and did as they advised.
 [26] In the spring Ben Hadad mustered the Syrian army and marched to Aphek to fight Israel.
 [27] When the Israelites had mustered and received their supplies, they marched out to face them in battle.
 When the Israelites deployed opposite them, they were like two small flocks of goats, but the Syrians filled the land.
-[28] The prophet visited the king of Israel and said, “This is what the Lord has said: ‘Because the Syrians said, “The Lord is a god of the mountains and not a god of the valleys,” I will deliver this entire huge army into to your control.
-Then you will know that I am the Lord.’
+[28] The prophet visited the king of Israel and said, “This is what the **Lord** has said: ‘Because the Syrians said, “The **Lord** is a god of the mountains and not a god of the valleys,” I will deliver this entire huge army into to your control.
+Then you will know that I am the **Lord**.’
 [29] The armies were deployed opposite each other for seven days.
 On the seventh day the battle began, and the Israelites killed 100,000 Syrian foot soldiers in one day.
 [30] The remaining 27,000 ran to Aphek and went into the city, but the wall fell on them.
 Now Ben Hadad ran into the city and hid in an inner room.
 [31] His advisers said to him, “Look, we have heard that the kings of the Israelite dynasty are kind.
 Allow us to put sackcloth around our waists and ropes on our heads and surrender to the king of Israel.
 Maybe he will spare our lives.”